-If the Financial Aid Office determines that a student has failed to meet SAP standards at the end of the academic year (or completion of three terms), the student immediately becomes ineligible for aid.
-The student will be notified of the change in eligibility within two weeks of the assessment (typically mid-June).
+If the Financial Aid Office determines that a student has failed to meet SAP standards at the end of the academic year (or completion of their first three terms), the student immediately becomes ineligible for aid.
+The student will be notified of the change in eligibility within two weeks of the assessment (typically mid-June for students who enroll for fall and complete a fall, winter and spring term).